I'll Never Love Again

-Background and composition
+Background and development

+"I'll Never Love Again" is a song created for the 2018 film A Star Is Born–starring Bradley Cooper as Jackson and Lady Gaga as Ally–, as well as its soundtrack.
+It was written by Gaga, Natalie Hemby, Hillary Lindsey, and Aaron Raitiere, and produced by Gaga and Benjamin Rice.
+The soundtrack contains the film version of the song, which also features vocals from Bradley Cooper, as well as an extended version with only Gaga singing the song.
+Gaga later recalled that Cooper was still deciding how to end the film musically during production, as the script was being rewritten and the team had a "trove of songs" to choose from.
+According to her, even on the day of filming the final scene, Cooper was still changing which song would be used for the finale while she prepared at the piano in her trailer.

-"I'll Never Love Again" was recorded at Los Angeles' Shrine Auditorium.
+"I'll Never Love Again" was recorded at Los Angeles' Shrine Auditorium, the same location where Judy Garland taped the song "The Man That Got Away" for the 1954 version of A Star Is Born.

 When Gaga was getting ready to film the final scene of A Star Is Born, where she sings "I'll Never Love Again", the singer got a telephone call that her childhood friend Sonja Durham was in her last moments of Stage IV cancer.
 Gaga left the set and drove to meet Durham, but she arrived ten minutes after her friend died.
 She asked Durham's husband if she should return to filming; he replied, "You've gotta do what Sonja would want you to do", so she returned to the set.
 Co-star and director Bradley Cooper was supportive of Gaga's loss but Gaga was adamant about finishing the scene, so she stepped on the set and sang "I'll Never Love Again".
-The singer said, "[Sonja] gave me a tragic gift that day and I took it with me to [the] set, and I sang that song for Jackson and for her on that very same day within an hour."
+Gaga said, "[Sonja] gave me a tragic gift that day and I took it with me to [the] set, and I sang that song for Jackson and for her on that very same day within an hour."